martabalbo/martabalbo.github.io/_posts/2026-07-03-knit-pattern-writer.markdown

 # Choosing the needles

 One difficulty that I encountered with my scarf project was that I needed to reverse every other row of the pattern.
-I had to go back and forth with each new row, which is typical when using straight needles, and so I had to start reading every second row from right to left.
+I had to knit back and forth with each new row, which is typical when using straight needles, and so I had to start reading every second row from right to left.

 To solve this issue I added the option to choose the type of needles, straight (that reverse every second row) or circular (that leave the pattern as is).
 I also added a tooltip to explain what changes with each choice.